luisfelipeboth/luisfelipeboth/README.md

 ## Hello, Devs!!

 I'm 29 years old and currently situated in Ponta Porã/MS - Brazil.
 I fell in love with programming since the beggining of my graduation course in Control and Automation Engineering.
-I consider myself a Junior in the programming universe and, more I get inside it, more I get in love with it!
+I consider myself a Junior in the programming universe and, the more I get inside it, the more I get in love with it!
   <img  width="20px" src="https://i.ibb.co/z63dt3f/017-daily-health-app.png" alt="amor" >

-I enjoy play computer games, even though I'm not being good at most of them, and just like many others developers, I DO love coffee!
+I enjoy playing computer games, even though I'm not good at most of them, and just like many others developers, I DO love coffee!
 </td>

 </tr>